abhiMishra98/CUDAherewego/Convolution/README.md

 ## Profiling with Nsight Compute

-**Compute-bound or memory-bound?** As noted above, convolution with a small mask is a classic memory-bound operation.
-The prediction going into
-profiling: all four kernels should be memory-bound, not compute-bound.
+**Compute-bound or memory-bound?** As noted above, convolution with a small mask does little math per byte moved, so all four kernels are expected to be memory-bound rather than compute-bound.
+Nsight Compute's roofline chart checks that expectation directly: it plots each kernel's achieved performance against the GPU's theoretical compute and memory ceilings, so you can see at a glance which ceiling (if either) is actually limiting it.

 Roofline data was collected per kernel with: